46 South End: Alterations

 It is thought that at some point in the 1950s, the southern portion of the original house was demolished, and a three-storey building erected in its place.

-Modern Day Status
+Modern use

-In 1998 the building was purchased by Mr Jonathan Myall after moving from his existing shop in Coulsdon.
+In 1998 the building was purchased by Jonathan Myall after moving from his existing shop in Coulsdon.
 The building is now used as a woodwind and brass specialist music retail outlet, Just Flutes, with an internationally renowned main speciality in flutes.